-Lmerick city and county has lots to offer when it comes to spending some quality family time together.
-Between parks and entertainment centres, go karting and kayaking – there’s something for everyone.
-Don’t let Ireland’s weather hold you back, we’ve made a list of the top things to do in Limerick with children – whatever the weather!
+This lovely city and county has a lot of activities and things to do with kids in Limerick, when it comes to spending some quality family breaks together.
+Between parks and entertainment centers, go karting and kayaking – there’s something for everyone.
+Don’t let Ireland’s weather hold you back, we’ve made a list of the top things to do in Limerick with kids – whatever the weather!

 Lough Gur is home to Ireland’s oldest and largest stone circle and it’s also the residence of Fer Fí – the King of the fairies.
 You’ll find his throne at the entrance to Lough Gur Heritage Centre and just beyond that you’ll find a set of 100 steps – climb these steps to witness some breath-taking scenery and to find where the fairies live.